 Hybrid integration, if seeming an aloof concept, is really a shift in an operating model for IT from being the integration factory (i.e., bring me your requirements and get in line for me to do your project) to that of an integration enabler (i.e., here are the best practices and tools; go forth and integrate.
 I am here to help).
 Hybrid integration is IT offering integration as a service to outside (of IT) integrators (think shared service and self-service integration with IT having some oversight to ensure data protection).
 This has been at the core of API management (think publishing APIs for “digital integrators”–outside of IT–to discover and consume those APIs on their own).
 This model has been at the core of our MFT/B2B integration offerings.
 In the big shared services, customers run one central shared service– with self-service for every line-of-business.
 Hybrid integration brings these together in one experience for IT to offer integration (in any pattern) as a service to lines of business.

 Read the article: “Hybrid Integration: You can’t be in business without one.”

 Let’s go back to what APIs have been to our customers and focus on integration use cases.
 My gut says a good 50% of the use cases with APIs are used for API integration today (which leaves the other 50% for innovation/new development).
-I would suggest that, across customers and prospects, their work with APIs started out “tactically” strategic–serving emerging integration requirements OR innovative development but not always both or with alignment on an approach and strategy with APIs in both.
+I would suggest that, across customers and prospects, their work with APIs started out “tactically” strategic–serving emerging integration requirements OR innovative development but not always both or with an alignment on an approach and strategy with APIs in both.
 Often innovation initiatives are driven by line-of-business or SWAT teams (more need for HIP).